-We are pleased to congratulate our 3rd graduating class of the MAS program!
-This Fall 2020, we are happy to welcome our fifth cohort to UCLA.
+We are pleased to congratulate our 4th graduating class of the MAS program!
+This Fall 2021, we are happy to welcome our sixth cohort to UCLA.
 The Master of Applied Statistics (MAS) program was created in the Fall of 2016 in response to the increasingly high demand from students seeking a master’s degree in data science and quantitative analytics.
 The MAS program prepares students for work in industry through an emphasis on methods commonly used in applications.
 The MAS caters primarily to part-time students.
 Courses for the new program will be offered in the evening, so that professionals can choose to continue working while completing their degrees.

 The Master of Applied Statistics (MAS) program was created in response to the rapid rise in demand for data-centric skills in the Los Angeles area.
 Recent changes in the economy and the growing reliance of businesses and government agencies on data have created an increased demand for workers who can manage data and produce informative visualizations of data, and are guided by fundamental statistical principles.
 The MAS will help meet this need by providing working professionals the means to obtain a first-rate postgraduate-level education in applied statistics and quantitative analytics.
 The MAS is designed for working professionals, and as a result, courses will be offered in the evening to allow timely completion of the program.
 In addition the program is perfect for those who wish to transition to a more quantitatively focused career.
 All classes will be taught by regular departmental faculty.
 The degree will require a thesis project that will involve working closely with an industry partner and a faculty member to solve a real scientific or business problem.
 This will often be in the field where the student is working, thus deepening their understanding of it.
 The Department has various business, industry and government partners to provide internships, thesis topics, support for their employees, and job prospects for graduating students.